-The Statement of Changes in Net Position presents information showing how the Trust's net position changed during the period.
+The Statement of Changes in Net Position presents information showing how the Trust's net assets held in trust changed during the period.
 This statement includes additions for investments by participants and investment earnings and deductions for payments, withdrawals and administrative expenses.